rgbond/chasing-cats/README.md

-    count_pascal_mat.py     Counts classified pixels in a Pascal Context .mat file count_pascal.py         Coutns classified pixels in a Pascal Context .png file get_png_palette.py      Gets the pallete from a .png file mask_out.py             Masks out and colorizes the classified pixels in an image mat2png.py              Convert a Pascal Context .mat file to .png movie.py                Spin through a bunch of images on the command line
+    count_pascal_mat.py     Counts classified pixels in a Pascal Context .mat file count_pascal.py         Coutns classified pixels in a Pascal Context .png file get_png_palette.py      Gets the pallete from a .png file last10.py               Show the last 10 shots from the camera at 1/2 res mask_out.py             Masks out and colorizes the classified pixels in an image mat2png.py              Convert a Pascal Context .mat file to .png movie.py                Spin through a bunch of images on the command line